olivierperes/dictionary/README.md

 ## C

+**C++**: name given to C after it was rendered horrifyingly misshapen through unspeakable torture.
+A mercy kill would be indicated.

 **Chaos monkey**: see *release planning*.

 **Cloud**: a system that sends programs to be run by someone else’s computers, which are not always humans from low-income areas.